nicosResearchAndDevelopment/pip/v2/README.md

 ## Request, Cache and Subscription

 - Caching received data for tagged period of time (see: `pip:validTo`).
 - Subscription: cached information is the "freshest" possible.
-PIP "knows" and controls information-lifecyle.
+PIP "knows" and controls information-lifecycle.

 ---

 ## Future

-`pip:Information`, `pip:InformationProcess` and `pip:InformationRequest` are already "prov-flavoured".
+`pip:Result`, `pip:InformationProcess` and `pip:Request` are already "prov-flavoured".

 > POINT TO: traceability of data-flow...

 ---